 Last but not least, when you book with WSE, it’s a private experience organized in advance, which means you won’t have a long wait at the studio.

-Where can you get a sak yant tattoo in Thailand?
+Where to get a sak yant tattoo in Thailand?

 While I think Chiang Mai is the best place to get this magical tattoo, there are other places in Thailand you can get a sak yant if the north isn’t on your Thailand itinerary.

-If you want a sak yant tattoo in Bangkok, you can book an ink experience with Ajarn Too, who is a skilled Ajarn involved in sak yants since 2011.
+If you want a sak yant tattoo in Bangkok, you can book an ink experience with Ajarn Neng.

 In Ayutthaya, you can book an ink experience with Ajarn Wao, a master of sak yant since 2007.